 Keywords are the cornerstone of any good SEO strategy.
 And while it might sound easy, finding the right words to carry your business to success can be difficult.

 To start, you’ll need to come up with a list of words related to your business or industry.
 Say you’re a plumber.
-Some of the words you may come up with include:
+Some of the terms you may come up with include:

 - Blocked drains